rbw/pysnow/README.rst

 JetBrains
 ---------
-Thank you Jetbrains (www.jetbrains.com) for supporting with IDE licenses!
+Thank you `Jetbrains <http://www.jetbrains.com>`_ for creating pycharm and providing me with free licenses